Ojos del Salado: Geography and geomorphology

 Ojos del Salado is part of the High Andes and rises from the southern end of the Puna de Atacama, a high plateau next to the Atacama Desert with an average elevation of 4000 m.
-The border between Argentina and Chile runs across the summit of the mountain in east-west direction.
+The Argentina–Chile border runs across the summit of the mountain in an east-west direction.
 The Argentine part is within Catamarca Province and the Chilean in Copiapo Province of the Atacama Region.
 The highway Chile Route 31 runs between the city of Copiapo west of the volcano and the Paso San Francisco (Note: Paso San Francisco one of the most important crossings of the Andes with over 8,100 people crossing in 2018 when the road was paved.) to Argentina, lying about 20 km north of the volcano, making it more accessible than many other volcanoes there.
 The region is uninhabited and lacks water resources; many parts are only accessible through dirt roads.

 Ojos del Salado is a dormant volcano that rises to 6893 m, 6879 m or 6887 m elevation.
 It is the world's highest volcano (Note: Relative to sea level; relative to base level Mauna Loa is considerably higher.) and the second-highest summit of the Andes, and the highest summit in Chile.
 Ojos del Salado is not a single conical summit but a massif/complex volcano formed by overlapping smaller volcanoes, with over 20 craters.
 Two edifices, less than 2.5 km wide, flank the 1.3 × 0.5 km summit crater on its eastern and western side.
 Basalt, gravel, pumice and scoria crop out in its rim, which is lower on the northern side.
 A second 300–400 m crater lies just west of the summit crater.
 Reportedly, the summit is separated by a deep gap into two separate peaks.
 Thick short dacitic lava flows make up the core 13 × 12 km area of the volcano but pyroclastic fall material covers much of the summit area.